V0lk3n/V0lk3n.github.io/writeup/HeroCTFv5/HeroCTFv5-SystemCollection.md

 w00t
 ```

-There is some local setting warning, but we can use it.
+There is some local setting warning, but thats not a problem, we can use it.

 Now give the read access permission to the `flag.txt` file and read its content.